KWR-Water/pysimdeum/docs/discharge/overview.md

 ## Methodology

 Discharge calculations in `pysimdeum` follow a simple method of calculating the volume of water consumed over a consumption event of an enduse, and discharging this at a sampled discharge flow rate.
-To provide some stochastic behaviour, low and high ranges of discharge flow rates inform the bounds of a uniform distribution from which a discharge flow rate for a specific enduse discharge event is sampled.
-Details for each enduse are described in the sections [Common Methods]() and [Enduse specifics]().
+To provide stochastic behaviour, low and high ranges of discharge flow rates inform the bounds of a uniform distribution from which a discharge flow rate for a specific enduse discharge event is sampled.
+Details for each enduse are described in the sections [Common Methods](https://pysimdeum.readthedocs.io/en/latest/discharge/common_methods/) and [Enduse specifics](https://pysimdeum.readthedocs.io/en/latest/discharge/enduse_specifics/).

 ## Object structure